Bellfalasch/Migrate-2-WP/README.md

 ----------------

 ### 0.8

+A lot of changes.
+Rewrote a lot of the code, changed around all the steps, etc. Step 3 turned into three different steps now.
+Loads of tweaks to all the code on all the steps and pages.

+Still not useful without hacking the code manually.
+It won't connect to the destination database for instance.
+Other than that it almost works all the way, with supervision and code edits on the fly.
+And, it's still only aimed at aiding my move of old code on my homepage and not universal ... yet.

+### 0.7
 Getting there!
 Major rearrangement of all the steps after doing some heavy (well, light ;P) thinking.
 Dropped the last two steps, moved the link-updater from Step 6 into Step 5 ("Move"), and splitting the Step 3 ("Clean") into three steps of it's own (needed for easier handling of the code).
 All steps now have code - or will soon have - for testing the step before actually running it.

 And the crawling in Step 1 had major improvements, with bugfixes, http header status checks, settings, etc. I'm also introducing the brand new Projects page where you create and manage your project, as well as a drop down in the nav-bar so you can select which of your projects to run the migration on.